Modified Einstein versus Modified Euler for Dark Matter: Methods

 The fact that $\Phi \ne \Psi$ in GBD, while $\Phi = \Psi$ in CQ, suggests that one could differentiate the two cases by measuring $\eta$~\cite{Motta:2013cwa,Amendola:2016saw}, making it a smoking gun for modified gravity.
-In theory, combining a measurement of baryon velocities, determined by the Newtonian potential $\Psi$, with weak lensing data that measure $\Phi + \Psi$, would yield a measurement of both $\mu$ and $\Sigma$ and, therefore, determine $\eta$.
-However, as we show below, this test would not work in practice because the baryons we observe are confined to galaxies and, hence, move together with the galactic DM.
-This means an observer would measure an effective $\eta^{\rm fit} \ne 1$ even if there is no intrinsic gravitational slip.
+Note that there exist scalar-tensor theories with no gravitational slip, such as Cubic Galileons~\cite{Deffayet:2009wt}, Kinetic Gravity Braiding~\cite{Deffayet:2010qz} and the ``no-slip gravity''~\cite{Linder:2018jil}, but these can be viewed as rare exceptions within the broad class of Horndeski theories~\cite{Horndeski:1974wa,Deffayet:2011gz}.
+To measure $\eta$, one can, in principle, combine weak lensing data, that measure $\Phi+\Psi$ and are, consequently, sensitive to $\Sigma$, with a measurement of the baryon velocities, that are driven by $\Psi$ and are, consequently, sensitive to $\mu$.
+The problem with this method is that, in CQ, the baryons too are affected by the fifth force on dark matter because they are confined in galaxies.
+Therefore, baryon velocities are not a true tracer of the gravitational potential $\Psi$ in this case, and using them would lead to a measured $\eta^{\rm fit} \ne 1$ even if there is no intrinsic gravitational slip.